 OrthoCarolina states sleep helps increase blood flow with feeds oxygen to the cells.⁷ They recommend 7-9 hours of nightly sleep for maximum benefit.⁷

 Alcohol has a diuretic effect on the body, which means it causes increased urination and leads to dehydration even faster.
-This can negates any benefits from drinking water in the first place, deplete nutrition, and even cause symptoms just like altitude sickness such as headache and fatigue.
+This can negate any benefits from drinking water in the first place, deplete nutrition, and even cause symptoms just like altitude sickness such as headache and fatigue.

 Once you know you're free of altitude sickness symptoms, will it be safe to consume alcohol.